LeOndaz/togglDecks/README.md

 ## Disclaimer:
 1. This has things that are out of scope of the task required, I have made much more, it's fine for me, I used the task to revise Golang.
-2. Anything missing is intentionally ignored, I didn't want to make it more late than this
-3. I revised lots of code in the last few days and I'm not sure if I'm following the best practises since I haven't worked with go for the last 1.5y.
+2. I revised lots of code in the last few days and I'm not sure if I'm following the best practises since I haven't worked with go for the last 1.5y.
+3. I would appreciate constructive feedback in case of declination.

+## Thanks!
+I would like to thank you for the task, I did really want to revise GoLang but I didn't have the time, the interest in toggl forced me to put time for it.